SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Discussion

 \subsection{Generalizing SplitGuard}

-In the form we have discussed so far, a question might arise regarding SplitGuard's effectiveness in different scenarios.
-We argue however that since the claims underlying SplitGuard are applicable to any kind of neural network learning on any kind of data, SplitGuard is generalizable to different data modalities, or more complex architectures.
-The only caveat, as discussed earlier, is that learning on a more complex dataset or with a more complex architecture would require more time for SplitGuard to be effective.
+In the form we have discussed so far, a question might arise regarding SplitGuard's effectiveness in different learning setups.
+We argue however that since the claims (namely that \textit{the model's behavior on the parameter space varies noticeably between two opposite tasks}) underlying SplitGuard are applicable to any kind of neural network learning on any kind of data, SplitGuard is generalizable to different data modalities, or more complex architectures.

+Note that the input modality (image, text, numeric etc.) does not take part in our presentation of SplitGuard, although we limit ourselves to the image domain since the FSHA is also restricted as such.
+The data modality does not affect the clients' ability to manipulate the label values as required by SplitGuard.

 Another direction of generalization is towards different attacks.
 Although there are no training-hijacking attacks other than FSHA against which we can test SplitGuard, we claim that SplitGuard can generalize to future attacks as well.
 After all, SplitGuard relies only on the assumption that randomizing the labels affects an honest model more than it affects a malicious model.
 Thus, to go undetected by SplitGuard, an attack should either involve learning significant information about the original task, which would likely reduce the attack's effectiveness, or craft a different loss function for each label, which could easily be prevented by not sharing the labels with the server (Figure \ref{fig:splitnn_private_labels}).